General agreement – the General Payment Service Agreement, the conditions of which are applied to the Merchant.

 34.9. if ICCO or the Partner-Bank demands it;

 35. Warning about the termination of provision of the service does not release the Merchant from covering all losses, and also does not release other Merchants from executing liabilities to Paysera.

-37. In order to use Recurring payment service, the Merchant shall submit Paysera a relevant Project or amendment of Project.
-All the aforementioned conditions apply to the Merchant using Recurring payment service in addition to the clauses stated in this chapter.
+37. In order to use the Recurring payment service, the Merchant shall submit to Paysera a relevant Project or amendment of a Project.
+All the aforementioned conditions apply to the Merchant using the Recurring payment service in addition to the clauses stated in this chapter.

-39. In order to use Recurring payment service, Merchant must conclude a recurring transaction agreement (hereinafter the RTA) with the Buyer, where the Merchant must:
+39. In order to use the Recurring payment service, the Merchant must conclude a recurring transaction agreement (hereinafter the RTA) with the Buyer, where the Merchant must:

 39.1. obtain express consent from the Buyer at the point of checkout or sale to periodically charge for recurring payment services and agree on the period of consent;

 39.2. when obtaining that consent, the Merchant must provide the Buyer with the following information:

 39.2.1. the payment date and whether it is fixed or variable;

 39.2.2. the agreed method of communication for all future correspondence.